lualiloon/candlelight/README.md

 ;; In order to see anything on the screen (including the cursor), we must manually refresh it.
 (scr/refresh! screen)
 ;; You must also refresh the screen each time you want to see changes that have been made.
+You do not have to refresh after every change, only when you want the changes to be displayed.

 ;; The cursor is pretty useless in the screen layer, as it doesn't move with the text.
 Let's hide it.
 (scr/hide-cursor! screen)